Exact Algorithms and Lower Bounds for Stable Instances of Euclidean k-Means: Introduction

 Several papers have studied complexity of $\alpha$-stable instances of \kmeans and \kmed.
 The main goal is to find algorithms that work for smaller values of $\alpha$ (i.e. weak requirement for stability).
 Awasthi, Blum, and Sheffet \cite{ABS12} showed that 3-stable instances of \kmeans and \kmed can be solved in polynomial time.
 Balcan and Liang \cite{BL16} improved this by showing that for $\alpha=1+\sqrt{2}$, $\alpha$-stable instances of \kmeans and \kmed can be solved in polynomial time.
 This was further improved in the case of metric stability recently by Agelidakis, Makarychev, Makarychev \cite{AMM17} who showed that 2-metric stable (or 2-metric perturbation resilient) instances of centre-based clustering problems such as \kmeans and \kmed can be solved in polynomial time.

 In this work we focus on discrete \kmeans and \kmed on Euclidean metrics $\RR^d$ (and more generally doubling metrics) and prove both upper and lower bounds.
-We prove that for any fixed $\epsilon>0$, $(1+\epsilon)$-stable instances of these problems on fixed dimension Euclidean spaces ($\RR^d$ for fixed $d$) can be solved in polynomial time and this is tight modular some PCP hypothesis.
-More specifically, assuming a bounded version of a proximity PCP theorem explained below in Hypothesis \ref{PCP-hypothesis} (which is a bounded-occurrence version of Theorem 3.1 of \cite{DGG}) we can show that for some fixed $\epsilon>0$, $(1+\epsilon)$-stable instances of \kmeans and \kmed cannot be solved in polynomial time when restricted to $\RR^d$ (but unbounded $d$) unless NP=RP.
+We prove that for any fixed $\epsilon>0$, $(1+\epsilon)$-stable instances of these problems on fixed dimension Euclidean spaces ($\RR^d$ for fixed $d$) can be solved in polynomial time and this is tight.
 In fact, our result is slightly stronger in that we show $(1+\epsilon)$-stable instances do not even admit a PTAS unless NP=RP.

+More specifically, starting with a new proximity PCP theorem explained below in Theorem \ref{PCP-hypothesis} (which is a bounded-occurrence version of Theorem 3.1 of \cite{DGG}) we can show that for some fixed $\epsilon>0$, $(1+\epsilon)$-stable instances of \kmeans and \kmed cannot be solved in polynomial time when restricted to $\RR^d$ (but unbounded $d$) unless NP=RP.
+We had presented Theorem \ref{PCP-hypothesis} as a hypothesis in the conference version of our paper.
+Since then, Paradise \cite{Orr} has proved a bounded-occurrence version of Theorem 3.1 of \cite{DGG} which directly implies Theorem \ref{PCP-hypothesis}.